-In the past thirteen years from 1999 - 2012 the Taiwan POW Camps Memorial Society has erected a number of memorials in honour and tribute to the men of the Allied nations who were taken prisoner by the Japanese in December 1941 and the spring of 1942, and who suffered so terribly in the fourteen prisoner of war camps on the island until they were liberated in September 1945.
+In the years from 1999 - 2015, the Taiwan POW Camps Memorial Society has erected a number of memorials in honour and tribute to the men of the Allied nations who were taken prisoner by the Japanese in December 1941 and the spring of 1942, and who suffered so terribly in the fourteen prisoner of war camps on the island until they were liberated in September 1945.

 British, Australian and Commonwealth POWs captured at the fall of Hong Kong, Malaya, Singapore, North Borneo; Dutch taken prisoner with the surrender of the East Indies in March 1942 and Americans captured at the surrender of Bataan and Corregidor in April and May 1942, made up those who were interned and made to slave for the Japanese war effort here from August 1942 to August 1945 when the Japanese finally surrendered after the dropping of the atomic bombs.